orvinbellamy/stock_rag/README.txt

 README

 TODO:
-- need to work on stockanalyzer.py
-- add more stock data in YFHandler and news/press release
-- Need to fix ThreadManager, it's not capturing messages properly
-	- _combine_messages is fixed but it's still not recording the 2nd user prompt
+- Need to figure out automation for the nodes, like a template of instructions
+	- i.e. command to have the manager to give insturction to the workers

 file management: